5 Hang power clean @ 75-80% of 1RM

 “Concept vs. Execution”

-Is attending a weekend class, taking out a substantial loan, packing a room full of expensive equipment, and running a Groupon to attract as many members as possible as quickly as possible a sound strategy for developing a world-class athletic facility?
+A similar focus on reason and rationale needs to be employed by those intending to operating such a facility: Is attending a weekend class, taking out a substantial loan, packing a room full of expensive equipment, and running a Groupon to attract as many members as possible as quickly as possible a sound strategy for developing a stand-out athletic facility?
 How is that any different than the franchising of a Papa John’s Pizza or a Cold Stone Ice Cream?
 (One difference is that Cold Stone requires 120 hours of classroom + hands on training TO SERVE PEOPLE ICE CREAM.
 Not teach them potentially dangerous movements, lifts, and the applications of.)

 Refer here for an excellent quote relating to a portion of the above topic:

-Consider/ evaluate where the priority lies in your (potential) training environment; Look closely and question often as to whether volume has moved past substance in your gym’s priority list… and whether substance was ever on it in the first place…
+Consider/ evaluate where the priority lies in your (potential) training environment; Look closely and question often as to whether volume has moved past substance on your gyms priority list… and whether substance was ever on it in the first place…

 The ownership of a high-level fitness, strength, and conditioning facility should not be a virtual turn-key operation that can be executed beginning-to-end in one week.
-If having money is a stronger motivator than earning money, then one of the franchises listed above is likely better suited; Sure, you’re feeding people garbage, but at least you’re not disguising it as gold.
+If having money is a stronger motivator than earning money, then one of the franchises mentioned above is likely better suited; Sure, you’re feeding people garbage, but at least you’re not telling them it’s something else.

 If teaching “functional fitness” is your chosen path, put skin in the game.
 Give the gym your last name, start small, train people correctly and meticulously.
 Know what you know, and know what you don’t, and grow at an manageable pace- never sacrificing quality for quantity or progress for profits.
 If that all sounds too lengthy and tiresome, then it is simply a testament to how far the apple really has fallen from the tree.